The ultimate upgrade to your camping experience

 The cooking area is quite small and this is only used in the same way you would be using a stove.
 The grill area is not ideal for cooking meat and the flames are hard to control when dealing with wood and charcoal.
 With a massive heat output of 23,000 BTUs, it is used for generating a lot of heat when not used for some form of cooking.

 The design is made to force gasses to mix with the flames.
 This burns up most of the gasses, leading to fewer emissions.
 However, you also have an emergency tool for when things do go wrong.
 Many people feel like completely closing the stove, but you should always leave a small area for some of the heat to escape.
-However, the heat cannot be directed in a specific area.
+However, the heat cannot be directed to a specific area.

 I find that this grill is one of the best options for those looking to survive in nature.
 It might take a little longer to get started or to cook your food, but you are experiencing all that nature has to offer.
 The materials are really durable and after many years of use, I was surprised to find that the steel did not budge in any real way.